koreader/koreader/doc/Building.md

 ./kodev run
 ```

 *Note:* On non-Linux hosts, you might want to pass `--no-build` to prevent re-running the buildsystem, as incremental builds are probably not behaving properly.
-Might also need to send a ^C if the very first startup hangs.

 You can specify the size and DPI of the emulator's screen using